csf-dev/ZPT-Sharp/Tools/README.md

 * Some common msbuild properties used in `.csproj` files
 * A signing key for strong-naming the assemblies
 * `.runsettings` files for Linux & Windows, to run unit/integration tests with standard settings
-* [A DocFx project] which generates the documentation website

-[A DocFx project]: ZptSharp.ApiDocumentationGenerator/